How to Elevate Your Property Management SEO Strategy to Rank Higher in Search Results

 Property Management SEO Mistake #6: Taking a Top-Down Approach

-This highly common property management SEO mistake is one of the easiest to make by people who take SEO seriously.
+This highly common property management SEO mistake is one of the easiest to make by people who take property management SEO seriously.
 Unlike those who ignore property management SEO altogether, this group of companies see the value of content strategy, keyword research, and the like.
 They understand that the search engines hold the reins of many would-be clickers and the dollars in those clickers’ wallets.

 They read books, blogs, and email blasts.
 They exhaustively plan out a campaign strategy, placing great emphasis on creating relevant content.
 They even supplement their strategy with social and paid search or PPC efforts built upon the same set of keywords.
 Their holistic approach is cohesive, comprehensive, and complete.